Questions and Answers

 For research, the site administrator is typically one or two of the research coordinators on the study being monitored.

-Other types of EpicCare Link will not need to appoint a site administrator.
+Other types of EpicCare Link users will not need to appoint a site administrator.
 Their activities will be coordinated by a health system administrator.

 Can staff access a patient's medical record on the provider's behalf?